 Ofsted and CQC jointly inspect local areas to see how well they fulfil their responsibilities for children and young people with special educational needs and/or disabilities.
 The inspection of Liverpool provision for children and young people with special educational needs and disabilities took place between 14th and 18th January 2019.
 At the end of the inspection, the inspection team evaluated all of the evidence gathered and produced Liverpool's Joint Outcome Letter.
 The letter explains the main findings and makes recommendations for improvement.

-In response to the areas of concern identified, Liverpool are required to submit a Written Statement of Action that explains how Liverpool will tackle the areas of significant weakness identified.
-Liverpool is using the independent findings from Ofsted and the CQC as a driver for change and are committed to delivering the improvements required.
+In response to the areas of concern identified, Liverpool has produced a Written Statement of Action (WSOA) that explains how Liverpool will tackle the areas of significant weakness identified.
+Liverpool has used the independent findings from Ofsted and the CQC as a driver for change and is committed to delivering the improvements required.

 Liverpool's Written Statement of Action was deemed fit for purpose by Ofsted on 23 August 2019.
 The SEND Partnership is now working to implement and deliver the statement.
 Click here for Joint local area inspection guidance

 Liverpool is committed to meeting the needs of children and young people with special educational needs and disabilities (SEND) living in the city.
 This Joint Strategic Needs Assessment (JSNA) is a review of the current and future education, health and social care needs of children and young people between the ages of 0 to 25 with SEND which is reviewed every 3 years.
 JSNA Powerpoint - Covid updates

 The JSNA incorporates local and national data, evidence and information from local partners.
 The JSNA has been co-produced with involvement of service users, parents/carers, children/young people and their representative organisations.
 The JSNA will help to better understand and identify the needs of our SEND community, and how we all work together to improve outcomes.